Mulan :: MUltiple sequence Local AligNment and conservation visualization tool

 Detection of transcription factor binding sites shared among multiple species.

-Mulan is dynamically interconnected with the multiTF utility (//multitf.dcode.org) that identifies transcription factor binding sites (TFBS) that are shared among all the input species involved into the alignment (Figure 7).
+Mulan is dynamically interconnected with the multiTF utility (https://multitf.dcode.org) that identifies transcription factor binding sites (TFBS) that are shared among all the input species involved into the alignment (Figure 7).
 All the input sequences undertake an independent search for TFBS using Transfac Professions positional weight matrixes (PWMs).
 MultiTF scans through each of the predictions searching for a counterpart being present in other organisms that has to be interconnected with a corresponding TFBS in the reference sequence through a full match in the alignment.
-Identified TFBS are displayed in the format similar to the visualization scheme of the rVista 2.0 tool (//rvista.dcode.org) that overlays them with the conservation profile.
+Identified TFBS are displayed in the format similar to the visualization scheme of the rVista 2.0 tool (https://rvista.dcode.org) that overlays them with the conservation profile.
 The user has the option to modify several parameters of the plot or to rerun the search with different similarity thresholds.
 Also, multiTF reports TFBS positions in all the sequences involved into the alignments allowing for an investigation of TFBS that are species-specific.

 Figure 7.
 MulitTF annotation of TFBS in the NKX2.5 locus.
 Smad (red) and Gata3 (purple) transcription factors are annotated as tickmarks above the conservation plots.
 5 Gata3 and 3 Smad sites are highly conserved and map to an experimentally defined enhancer element.